toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 > may not be expected by the programmer.
 As a result, aliasing makes it particularly
 > difficult to understand, analyze and optimize programs.

-In my opinion, the biggest value that Rust provides is making it easier to reason about [aliasing](https://en.wikipedia.org/wiki/Aliasing_(computing)).
+A mental model for thinking about guarantees that Rust provides is that it makes it easy to reason about [aliasing](https://en.wikipedia.org/wiki/Aliasing_(computing)).
 At the end of the day it comes down to where is your data, who owns it and who is accessing it.
 The Borrow Checker provides abstractions which allows the Rust compiler to track and reason about these aliasing rules and prevent misuse.

 Unlike C, Rust attempts to automatically track if some data is being referenced, or read or written to or already cleaned up.
 By tracking this automatically, it is able to prevent